CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 - University of Cape Town, South Africa
 - EGA group, EMBL-EBI, UK

-The survey showed that the data sources needed for the analysis varies a lot.
-There are four archives (see [Table 1](#table-1:-data-workflow-survey-summary)) that are used for accessing the data.
+The survey showed that the data sources needed for the analysis varies a lot between sites.
+There are four data storage archives (see [Table 1](#table-1:-data-workflow-survey-summary)) that are used for accessing the data.
 However, according to the survey there are similarities in the overall architecture of computing environments used for the analysis (see [Figure 1](#figure-1:-data-workflow)).
-Usually the data is fetched from the data source and placed in an internal  storage system and accessed by the computing cluster.
-It is very rare to stream the data directly (e.g. using htsget streaming protocol) from the archive for the computation.
-In most cases data transfer happens using traditional transfer protocols, like http(s) or (s)ftp.
-Also, both the data and file types vary a lot and this limits the transfer protocols to the traditional ones.
-Data types include genome sequences, phenotype data and basically any other data from presentation files to text documents.
+Usually the data is fetched from the data storage and placed in an internal storage system, that is then accessed by the computing cluster nodes.
+It is very rare to stream the data directly from the data storage archive, e.g. using the 'htsget' streaming protocol.
+In most cases data transfer happens using traditional and common transfer protocols, like http(s) or (s)ftp.
+Also both the data and the file types vary a lot, this limits the transfer protocols to traditional ones.
+Data types include mostly genome sequences, and phenotype data, but also basically any other data type from presentation files to text documents.

 ### Table 1: Data workflow survey summary